This page provides an overview of Web Security Scanner.

 - Use a test account.
 Create a user account that doesn't have access to sensitive data or harmful operations, and use it when scanning your app.
 Many applications present a special workflow during a user's first-time login, like accepting terms, creating a profile, and so on.
 Because of the different workflow, a test account for an initial user can have different scan results than an established user account.
 It's best to scan with an account that is in the normal user state, after the first-time flow is complete.

 - Block individual UI elements that you do not want activated by applying

 addEventListener, or attached by setting the appropriate event handler property.

 - Use backup data.
 Consider making a backup of your data before scanning.

 - Excluded URLs.
-You can specify URL patterns that will not be crawled or tested.
+You can specify URL patterns that won't be crawled or tested.
 For information on syntax, see Excluding URLs.

-Before you scan, carefully audit your application for any feature that may affect data, users, or systems beyond the desired scope of your scan.
+Before you scan, carefully audit your application for any feature that might affect data, users, or systems beyond the desired scope of your scan.